samplereality/godard/readme.md

 ### Other Files

-The tracery.js and mods-eng-base.js files provide the procedural engine that makes the project work.
-You don't have to open or edit these at all.

-In fact, you could break the project by messing with these!
+The tracery.js file provides the procedural engine that makes the project work.
+You don't have to open or edit this file at all.
+In fact, you could break the project by messing with it!